davletovb/neva/README.md

   concurrency quotas, and execution ceilings.
 Agent-level guards are passed with `tool_guard=`; a tool can also carry a guard through `tool.set_tool_guard(...)`, which applies even to direct `Tool.use()` calls.
+Direct calls enforce schemas/guards and normalize returned values to `str`; normal subclass `super().use(...)` delegation remains supported.
-Direct calls now enforce declared argument schemas as well, so they no longer bypass the validation/guard path. `AIAgent.call_tool()` composes the agent and tool guards and uses the stricter timeout/output/memory ceilings.
-  `ToolLimits(max_concurrency=N)` bounds simultaneous calls to one tool object.
-The default `timeout=` mode remains thread-based for compatibility and cannot forcibly stop arbitrary synchronous code; opt into `isolate_process=True` for a hard process timeout.
-In isolated mode output truncation occurs before IPC, and `max_memory_bytes=` can enforce `resource.RLIMIT_AS` where supported.
-Process isolation is not a complete
-  sandbox: spawn-only platforms require picklable tools, RLIMIT support is platform-dependent, and child tools retain the application's filesystem and network credentials unless a stronger external sandbox is provided.
+  `AIAgent.call_tool()` composes agent and tool guards and uses the stricter timeout/output/memory ceilings. `ToolLimits(max_concurrency=N)` bounds simultaneous calls per tool object; stale slot state is weak-reference pruned, and a configured `timeout` also bounds time spent waiting for a concurrency slot.
+The default timeout mode remains thread-based for compatibility and cannot forcibly stop arbitrary synchronous code; a timed- out worker retains its slot until it exits.
+Opt into `isolate_process=True` for a hard process timeout.
+Isolation uses `forkserver` where available, otherwise `spawn`, so isolated tools and configured callables must be picklable.
+Child-side output truncation occurs before IPC; non-`Exception` child failures are converted to `ToolExecutionError`; and `max_memory_bytes=` can enforce `resource.RLIMIT_AS` where supported.
+Platforms that expose but reject `RLIMIT_AS` surface `ToolResourceLimitError`.
+Process isolation is not a complete sandbox: child tools still inherit the application's filesystem and network credentials unless a stronger external sandbox is provided.
 - **Concurrency**: Observer APIs and `LLMCache` are lock-protected.
 Agent, environment, and memory objects are not generally thread-safe.
 Built-in